NaanProphet/photon-metronome/README.md

 5. In Ableton Live, open Preferences.
 Set the Virtual MIDI `Output` bus to `Track` for sending MIDI CC signals and envelopes to the Photon metronome.
 Turn off the Virtual MIDI `Input` bus since we will not be sending signals from the Photon to the DAW.

-   Note: the difference between `Track` and `Sync` is that the latter is simply the time signature-agnostic click/metronome. `Sync` will not allow us the Photon to map colors for downbeats different from offbeats, etc.
+   Note: the difference between `Track` and `Sync` is that the latter is simply the time signature-agnostic click/metronome. `Sync` will not allow us to map the Photon to different colors for downbeats, offbeats, etc.

    ![](docs/1-5.png)